top of page

 Together we will:

-• practice with powerful social learning tools like Talk Tiles and Design Clinics
+• Practice with powerful social learning and systems convening tools like Talk Tiles and Design Clinics,

-• integrate methods from clowning, the Art of Hosting, and Social Presencing Theater into our leadership practice, and
+• Integrate creative confidence methods from Social Clowning, the Art of Hosting, and Social Presencing Theater into our leadership practice,

-• support each other in designing our next bold, persistent, and durable social learning leadership adventures.
+• Support each other in designing our next bold, persistent, and durable social learning leadership adventures to prepare our community builders for the roles of the future…

 Workshop Schedule Overview (Tentative):